TanzidKaiser/ProjectManagementSystem/README.md

-# ProjectManagementSystem
+# Project Management System

-Use Code First please insert User Name And Password  For IT Expert  derectlly in Sql server Database User Table Then login for It Expert
+Useing  Code First,  please insert User Name And Password  For IT Admin  derectlly in Sql server Database to User_tbl Then login for IT Expert

 Must Insert Email,Password and Designation

 Like : Email: tanzid@gmail.com
           Pass: 123
          Designation: IT Admin(Fixed)